OXID-eSales/developer_documentation/development/modules_components_themes/project/configincphp.rst

     $this->blDoNotDisableModuleOnError = false;

-.. todo: setting was removed in OXID 7
+.. todo: #Igor: as above setting was removed in OXID 7

 aModules